HexCatDev/Password-Generator-app/README.md

 How to Use
     Download the latest .exe file from the Releases page.

-    Run the application (you may need to approve it in Windows Security).
+    Run the application (you may need to approve it in Windows Security)

     Enter your User name (C:\Users)

+    Enter URL of site where the Login belongs (Optional)

+    Enter name of the file

-    Enter the service name (e.g., Gmail) and username.
+    Enter the service name (e.g., Gmail) or/and username

+    Select password lenght

+    Select to use special characters and numbers

+    After the file is generated it will be save to your Downloads

 The credentials and generated password will be saved automatically to a text file in the same folder.